matomo-org/matomo/misc/internal-docs/content-tracking.md

 Nothing special here I think.
 We would probably automatically detect the type of content (image, video, text, sound, ...) depending on the content eg in case it ends with [.jpg, .png, .gif] it could be recognized as image content and show a banner in the report.

 ## TODO
-* When a user clicks on an interaction, we should check whether we have already tracked the impression as the content is visible now.
-If not tracked before, we should track the impression as well
-  * There can be a scroll or timer event that detects the same content became visible as well.
-This would not be a problem since we do not track same content block twice
-  * Maybe v2
 * Content piece undefined vs Unknown?
 * UI / PHP tests